Class: Targeted Therapy

-For what conditions is this drug used?
-Sunitinib malate is FDA approved for the treatment of gastrointestinal stromal tumors (GIST) after cancer progression or for patients intolerant of imatinib mesylate (Gleevec®); for the treatment of advanced renal cell carcinoma (kidney cancer); and for the treatment of progressive (worsening) pancreatic neuroendocrine tumors (PNET) that cannot be treated with surgery.
-If your doctor has prescribed this drug for a different condition, keep in mind that doctors have the ability to prescribe medication for conditions other than those for which the drug has been approved by the FDA; you should discuss this issue with your doctor.
+How is this drug used?
+Nexavar is FDA approved for the treatment of advanced renal cell carcinoma (kidney cancer) as well as for the treatment of hepatocellular cancer (liver cancer) that cannot be surgically removed.
+It is important for patients to remember that physicians have the ability to prescribe medication for conditions other than those for which the drug has been approved by the FDA.
+Patients who have received a prescription of this drug for a condition other than for which it is approved may wish to discuss this issue with their physician.

-How are patients monitored?
-Patients will usually have scheduled meetings with their healthcare provider while being treated with sunitinib malate.
-Physical examinations, scans, or other measures may be performed to assess side effects and response to therapy.
-Blood may be drawn to monitor functions of some organs, such as the liver.
+How are patients typically monitored?
+Patients will usually have scheduled meetings with their healthcare provider while they are being treated with Nexavar.
+Typically, blood will be drawn to check levels of blood cells and to monitor functions of some organ systems, such as the kidneys or liver.
+Physical examinations, scans or other measures may also be utilized to assess side effects and response to therapy.

-What are the common (occur in 20% or more of patients) side effects of treatment with sunitinib?
+What are the common side effects of treatment with Nexavar?

-What are the less common but potentially serious side effects of treatment with sunitinib?
+What are some of the less common side effects to be aware of?

 Some side effects may require medical attention.
 Other side effects do not require medical attention and may go away during treatment.
 Patients should check with their physician about any side effects that continue or are bothersome.